Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments London

 The process

-Sarah also works with organisations, working either in-house on a temporary basis, as a Corporate Therapist, giving the team access to sessions at a frequency that suits the need, or as a resource that they can approach as and when needed.
+Working either in-house on a temporary basis, as a Corporate Therapist, giving the team access to sessions at a frequency that suits the need, or as a resource that they can approach as and when needed.

 Organisations who want to gain the advantage, creating optimal human functioning to see consistent performance.